Ephesians 5

 A drunk man is mastered by something outside himself.
 Paul is saying: Do not be mastered by wine (or by anything - food, approval, fear, pleasure).
 Be mastered by the Spirit instead.
 Let the life of God flood through you instead.
 That is freedom.

-A community filled with the Spirit sings.
-Not because singing is required, but because the heart that is full has to overflow.
+A community filled with the Spirit sings - the heart that is full has to overflow.
 Psalms (the ancient hymns of Scripture), hymns (structured songs of faith), and spiritual songs (spontaneous praise) - the full range of music becomes a language of prayer and community.

 The melody is made "in your heart to the Lord."
-This is not performance.
-Nobody else needs to hear it.
-The song is between you and God.
+The song is between you and God - an interior act, not a performance for others.
 A spirit filled with the Holy Ghost naturally breaks into thanksgiving, into worship, into joy.

 Ephesians 5:21Submitting Yourselves One to Another